Lebanon announces new government | DW | 21.01.2020

 Following a monthslong political vacuum, Lebanon has formed a new government, with Prime Minister Hassan Diab promising to address the demands of the recent protest movement.

-Lebanon formed a new government Tuesday, with Prime Minister Hassan Diab putting together a Cabinet of 20 members, made up of ministers from outside the country's traditional political parties.
+Lebanon formed a new government Tuesday, with Prime Minister Hassan Diab putting together a Cabinet of 20 members, made up of specialist ministers backed by political parties.

+Diab, a former engineering professor at the American University of Beirut, said his government "will strive to meet their demands for an independent judiciary, for the recovery of embezzled funds, for the fight against illegal gains."

 Lebanese President Michel Aoun picked Diab for the prime minister post in December.
 Lebanon has been gripped by three months of protest and political unrest following the resignation of former Prime Minister Saad Hariri.